Bathroom Sink Buying Guide

-With so many shapes, styles, and materials to choose from, you can find the perfect sink for your bathroom.
+With so many shapes, styles, and materials to choose from, you can find the perfect sink for your custom bathroom vanity.

 The main distinction among bath sinks is how and where they’re mounted.
 Here are the top options: